Desk888/Desk888/README.md

 </div>
 <br>

-<p style="font-size: 14px;">Hi, I'm Lorenzo, a Backend Software Engineer with a passion for creating impactful software solutions.
-I specialize in Python, JavaScript, Go, and SQL Databases, but I'm always exploring new technologies.
+<p style="font-size: 14px;">Hi, I'm Lorenzo, a Software Engineer with a passion for creating impactful software solutions.
+I specialize in Python, Typescript, Go, and SQL Databases, but I'm always exploring new technologies.
 My mission is to develop code that serves meaningful purposes, contributing to projects that make a difference.

 As I independently build and enhance various projects, your feedback is invaluable.
 Whether you have suggestions, bug reports, feature requests, or general comments, your input helps me grow and improve.
 Please take a moment to share your thoughts and experiences—together, we can create something truly beneficial.</p>
 <div align="center">